abhisheks008/DL-Simplified/README.md

 - Clone your forked repository using terminal or gitbash.
 Also you can simply use the web version of GitHub to add your files.
 - Make changes to the cloned repository.
 - Add, Commit and Push.
-- Then in Github, in your cloned repository find the option to make a pull request.
+- Then on GitHub, in your cloned repository, find the option to make a pull request.
-- Project admin will evaluate your PR and provide remarks accordingly.
-If it satisfies all the criterias, your PR will be merged and your contributions will be counted.
+- The project admin will evaluate your PR and provide remarks accordingly.
+If it satisfies all the criteria, your PR will be merged, and your contributions will be counted.

 ************************************************************